 The Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
-The proposed amendments would not impose any burden on competition, but would rather increase competition by providing new pathways for companies to access the public markets.
+The proposed amendments would not impose any burden on competition, but would rather increase competition.
+In that regard, the Commission recently approved a similar proposal to allow a Direct Listing with a Capital Raise on the New York Stock Exchange.
+Allowing Nasdaq to have similar rules will give issuers interested in this pathway to access the capital markets a choice of listing venues, which will enhance competition among exchanges.